sydney-rd/todo-manager/README.md

-# todo-manager
+# Todo Manager

-This is a program that creates a todo list that will automatically save your list as a txt file.
+This is a program that creates a to-do list that will automatically save your list as a .txt file!
+Forgo the pen and paper 📝

 From the terminal, run: